-In September 2012, the Government announced a commitment to extend the one stop shop approach for non-planning consents for nationally significant infrastructure projects (NSIPs) dealt with under the provisions of the Planning Act 2008 (as amended).
+In September 2012, the government announced a commitment to extend the ‘one stop shop’ approach for non-planning consents associated with Nationally Significant Infrastructure Projects dealt with under the Planning Act 2008.

-To deliver this commitment, the Consents Service Unit, based in the Planning Inspectorate, became operational in April 2013.
+To deliver this commitment, the Consents Service Unit (CSU), based in the Planning Inspectorate, became operational in April 2013.

-The purpose of the Consents Service Unit is to deliver a more efficient and effective non-planning consents process for NSIPs in England (including off-shore projects within English waters).
+The purpose of the CSU is to deliver a more efficient and effective non-planning consents process for Nationally Significant Infrastructure Projects in England (including off-shore projects within English waters).

-The Unit offers a bespoke service to developers.
-It provides a dedicated contact to work with the developer and the relevant consenting bodies, to co-ordinate a logical and systematic approach to the handling of a range of non-planning consents which are required in addition to the Development Consent Order (“the Order”) under the Planning Act 2008.
+The CSU offers a bespoke service to applicants.
+It provides a dedicated contact to work with applicants and the relevant consenting bodies, to co-ordinate a logical and systematic approach to the handling of a range of non-planning consents which are required in addition to the Development Consent Order (DCO) under the Planning Act 2008.

-Government guidance highlights the presumption in favour of including, where possible, non planning consents within the scope of an Order.
-The Consents Service Unit will encourage this to happen as much as possible, however, its focus is on consents which remain, for whatever reason, outside the Order.
+Government guidance highlights the presumption in favour of including, where possible, non-planning consents within the scope of a DCO.
+The CSU will encourage this to happen as much as possible, however, its focus is on consents which remain, for whatever reason, outside the DCO.

-The Unit will not make decisions on issuing non-planning consents; the relevant technical expertise and resources will remain within the consenting bodies.
+The CSU will not make decisions on issuing non-planning consents; the relevant technical expertise and resources will remain within the consenting bodies.

 The prospectus (republished July 2015) sets out the CSU’s purpose, its roles and responsibilities and how it operates.